Delaunay/Delaunay.github.io/projects.md

 # [Vanagandr][3]

-This is a simple library regrouping different kind of algorithm seen in class for which I wanted to experiment on.
-It includes numeric method such as tools for integration and equation solver.
+This is a simple library regrouping different kinds of algorithms seen in class which I wanted to experiment with.
+It includes numeric methods such as tools for integration and equation solving.
-It also includes pricing algorithm such as Binomial Tree and Trinomial Tree (whith different adjustement).
+It also includes pricing algorithms such as the Binomial Tree and the Trinomial Tree (with different adjustements).

 # [Strat3][1]

-Strat3 is a general backtester meant to be able to measure the performance and diagnostic strategies.
+Strat3 is a general backtester meant to measure performance and diagnostic strategies.
 It is mainly built in C++.
 Python bindings are currently being implemented.
 The programming design was inspired by Agent Based models in economics.
-Each actions are broke down into small pieces allowing for a maximum flexibility.
+Each action are broken down into small pieces allowing maximum flexibility.

 [1]: /projects/strat3
 [3]: /projects/vanagandr